OctavioPrado/brute_dns/README.md

-##### The lists used in this project were taken from the https://github.com/rbsec/dnscan repository and are under the GPLv3 license
+##### The wordlists used in this project were taken from the https://github.com/rbsec/dnscan repository and are under the GPLv3 license